litegraph-tsx/litegraph.tsx/ROADMAP.md

 ## Modularization Step (0.6)

+- [x] Switch Project to type:"module"

 - [ ] Remove IIFE

 - [ ] Set imports and exports and window.* are present/shunted.

+- [ ] Port litegraph.test.js forward to modules (depends on litegraph already being so)

 - [ ] Split litegraph.js into class files